albauer-priv/arduino-carb-sync/README.md

 For each cylce (duration 720° or 2 rounds) we can observe that the MAP pressure will have a minimum and maximum.
 A kind of sine wave (simplified) (the picture was taken with Tunerstudio's MAP Logger).
 ![Visualization of MAP over time](/doc/2022-04-10%2010-04-33.jpg)

 Most interesting is the minumum value.
 Identifying the minimum should be possible with 10-100 samples per 4 stroke cycle.
-The more values the better you get cathing the minimum.
+The more values the better you get catching the minimum.

 Any sampling rate of 100-1,000 readings per second should be enough.
 I did not consider Shannon et al.